beacon-house/apply-landing-page/docs/implementation-guides/db-schema.md

 -- =============================================================================
--- BEACON HOUSE FORM SESSIONS - COMPLETE DATABASE SCHEMA -- =============================================================================
+-- FORM_SESSIONS TABLE - COMPLETE SCHEMA
+-- =============================================================================
--- Copy and paste this entire file into your Supabase SQL editor to replicate -- the form_sessions table with all triggers, functions, RLS policies, and indexes -- =============================================================================
+-- Everything needed to replicate the form_sessions table exactly -- Copy and paste this entire file into your Supabase SQL editor -- =============================================================================

 -- -----------------------------------------------------------------------------